Particle filter: Objective

-The objective of a particle filter is to estimate the posterior density of the state variables given the observation variables.
-The particle filter is designed for a hidden Markov Model, where the system consists of both hidden and observable variables.
-The observable variables (observation process) are related to the hidden variables (state-process) by some functional form that is known.
-Similarly, the dynamical system describing the evolution of the state variables is also known probabilistically.
+A particle filter's goal is to estimate the posterior density of state variables given observation variables.
+The particle filter is intended for use with a hidden Markov Model, in which the system includes both hidden and observable variables.
+The observable variables (observation process) are linked to the hidden variables (state-process) via a known functional form.
+Similarly, the probabilistic description of the dynamical system defining the evolution of the state variables is known.

 A generic particle filter estimates the posterior distribution of the hidden states using the observation measurement process.
 With respect to a state-space such as the one below:

 the filtering problem is to estimate sequentially the values of the hidden states $X_k$, given the values of the observation process $Y_0,\cdots,Y_k,$ at any time step k.

 All Bayesian estimates of $X_k$ follow from the posterior density $p(x_k|y_0,y_1,...,y_k)$.
 The particle filter methodology provides an approximation of these conditional probabilities using the empirical measure associated with a genetic type particle algorithm.
 In contrast, the Markov Chain Monte Carlo or importance sampling approach would model the full posterior $p(x_0,x_1,...,x_k|y_0,y_1,...,y_k)$.